gedw99/sc-docs/README.md

 Its very much a work in progress as we try approaches out.

+## Usage

-Its made up of an Editor and Renderer.
+Forom a users perspective it's made up of an:

+- Editor and Renderer

+- Logic

+- Data

-## Editor
+### Editor

-The GUI to allow you to edit the source via a WYSIWYG GUI.
+The GUI to allow you to edit the source via a WYSIWYG GUI that runs anywhere WASM runs such as Web, Desktop, Mobile.

+Real time Collaboration: The IDL describing your GUI is synchronised with others usrs using OT ( Operational Transforms ).
+The Project on yor disk is the master, and your letting other edit your master.
+Other users reach you via QUIC Web Transport.

+Non Real Time Collaboration: Each Proejct is saved to your disk disk and is a git repo, so that you can use git for non real time collaboration.

-When you change something, we rewrite the IDL source and the Renderer redraws.
+Mutations: When you change a Widget or data binding in the Editor , we rewrite the IDL source and the Renderer redraws diffing and merging from the previosus frame render.
+The history is saved via the OT tree.

+Actors: A User that is using an App that you created in the Editor is the exact Runtoe and IDL code.
+So if they have edit rights, they can fork and edit the Project also.
+This is all done seamlessly for them.

-## Renderer
+### Renderer

+All rendering is GPU accelerated for Online and Offline rendering.

+OnLine Rendering: Its fast enough to do animations on most modern machines.

+Off Line rendering: For Video outout or massive lasrge PDF or Images, the Edit history is used as a Non Linear Editor, so that you can render at 4 K if needed.
-Render targets are:

-PDF, PNG, SVG, Web.
+Render targets are: WASM ( Web, Mobile Desktop, TV ), PDF, PNG, SVG, Web.
+This is a type of Single Sourcing.

-It allows Single Sourcing in that you can use just Deck source to output all the Rendering targets at once.
+### Logic

+Developers write logic in any language that compiles to WASM.

+The code is WASM to WASM on the fly, via the Cloud Server, and synced back to your Editor or Disk.

+That WASM runs in the Client and Server.

+## Data

+Binaries such as Images , and outputs from the GUI pipeline such as PDF, etc are stored on your File System.

+JSON data is used as a Database with SIMD acceleration for speed of indexing and parsng with a SQL language for Queries and mutations.

+A GraphQL database can also be fronted in front of the JSON Database allows Queries, Subscriptions, Mutations.

 ## Dependencies